Analiese Gregory: The World-Renowned ‘Sustainable Cooking’ Chef Who Hunts, Fishes, and Cooks in the Wild

 featured in Hospitality Magazine

 After a nomadic life working in kitchens with the world’s best chefs, Analiese Gregory relocated to Tasmania, way down at the bottom of the world, to an old farmhouse on a 2-acre block in the Huon Valley.
-It was in this environment, surrounded by unbridled nature and all-consuming wilderness that she really let herself throw away the precision and throw herself into the world of sustainable cooking.
+In this environment, surrounded by unbridled nature and all-consuming wilderness, she really let herself throw away the precision and throw herself into the world of sustainable cooking.

 Analiese Gregory go fishing, featured in Goodfood